Meet the Maasaï

-Nomad shepherds who do not practise any cultivation.
-This vast area of the N.C.A more than 8,500 km² is a part of Africa as it has been for hundreds of years.
+Nomad shepherds who do not grow crops.
+This vast area of the N.C.A of more than 8,500 km² is a part of Africa as it was hundreds of years ago.
 Here, humans and wildlife co-exist in harmony.

 Around the main roads, some villages are organized to welcome visitors interested in their culture and way of life.

-- The Bomas, a small “village” of homes are made from mud,dung and thin branches and consist of about twenty low houses, surrounded by a wall of intertwined acacia thorn branches as protection.
+- The Bomas, a small “village” of houses are made from mud,dung and thin branches and consist of about twenty low huts, surrounded by a wall of intertwined acacia thorn branches as protection.